Articles on: Patient Communication

 What will my patients see when they receive a Direct Message?

-When you send a Direct Message, we use two-factors to add an extra layer of security to your message.
-This is exactly the same principle that is used by 2FA (Two-factor Authentication).
+When you send a Direct Message, we use two-factor authentication (2FA) to add an extra layer of security.
+This works similarly to standard 2FA methods.

-An email containing a link to the message portal
+An email with a secure link to the message portal

 The email sent to the patient is simple and non-customisable, and contains no PII (Patient Identifiable Information):